 A master’s degree that is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA) is required for students pursuing a career within the speech pathology field.
 There are currently 265 CAA accredited programs in speech-language pathology in theUnited States.
-For those students looking to work in research, private practice or as a college professor they will need to obtain a doctoral degree.
+Those students looking to work in research, private practice, or as college professors will need to obtain a doctoral degree.

 Supervised Clinical Experience

 As part of the education requirements, the student will also have to complete 400 hours of supervised clinical experience.
 The supervised clinical experience will consist of 25 hours of clinical observation and 375 hours of direct client/patient contact.
 A minimum of 325 hours will need to be completed at the graduate level.

 Once the student has completed all required academic coursework and supervised clinical work they will move into their Clinical Fellowship Year (CFY).
 The individual will need to complete 36 weeks of full-time (1260 hours) clinical practice.
 This can be achieved within 48 months, but the individual has to work no less than 5 hours per week.

 In order to become certified in speech-language pathology, the individual must pass the Praxis exam.
 A passing score on the Praxis exam is a requirement for obtaining the ASHA Certificate of Clinical Competence in Speech-Language Pathology, a state license, and a state teaching certificate.

 A speech pathologist can become “certified” by obtaining the Certificate of Clinical Competence (CCC).
 While a CCC is not always required for state licensure it may be required for employment.
 The certification is denoted as CCC-SLP.